 “I don’t know what you want me to say?” she began.
 “You’ve got kids…”

 Martha looked at him and sighed, her anger leaving her.
-She was unhappy, had been for a long time if she were honest to herself.
-It was in part due to not working, being at home and being a mum to Lindsay had been good for the first years but now her daughter was 6, she was at school and she didn’t need a full time Mum anymore.
+She couldn’t tell him that she wasn’t unhappy, had been for a long time, if she were to finally be honest with herself.
+Roman was sure it was in part due to her not working, being at home and being a full-time mum to Lindsay.
+Sure that had kept Martha busy for the first few years but now their daughter was 6, she was at school and Martha didn’t need to be a full time stay at home Mum anymore.

-“You are right.”
-She murmured slowly, the words being sucked out of her.
+“You are right,” She murmured slowly, the words seemed to be sucked out of her.

-Roman found himself backing down at the thought of his daughter leaving.
+Roman found himself backing down as always at the thought of his daughter.
 He wondered where he and Nic could go and leave Lindsay staying in her home.
 No sooner had he begun to formulate arrangements than he sighed and took in a deep breath.
 It wasn’t feasible, there were too many complications.

 “So what do you suggest?”
 Martha muttered.

 “That we both stay here, I’ll use the sofa, maintain some kind of routine for the time being until we’ve sorted things.”
-He said and could have cursed at how wishy washy he sounded.
+Even as he said it he could have cursed at how wishy washy he sounded.
 Where was the man who made decisive decisions?
 Who could go into hostile situations, weigh up what was happening in a split second and come up with the best course of action.
 Where had that man gone?

-Roman sighed before he turned and headed to the stairs.
+Roman sighed before he turned and headed to the stairs, pausing when Martha spoke again.

 “Are you going to see her?”